“AV-Preeminent” Rated Lawyer by Martindale-Hubbell & Personal Injury Lawyer for over 35 Years

 When to See a Doctor After an Accident

-Always seek out and maintain your medical treatment after an incident to rule out any delayed car accident injuries, even if your symptoms seem minor.
+Always seek out and maintain your medical treatment after an incident to rule out any delayed injury symptoms after a car accident, even if you feel fine.
 After all, your health is what’s most important.
 Also, it is important that you stay within that 14-day timeline so you don’t lose out on your PIP benefits.

-If you were injured in a car accident through no fault of your own, call Hancock Injury Attorneys today at 813-915-1110.
+If you were injured and have symptoms after a car accident, and it happened through no fault of your own, call Hancock Injury Attorneys today at 813-915-1110.
 We will help you explore your legal options moving forward to help you have the smoothest recovery possible and hold the at-fault party responsible for their wrongdoing.